mmayr2012/habit_tracking_app/README.md

+# First: Installation

+- Prerequisites

+Before installing the Habit Tracking App, make sure you have the following prerequisites:

+Python 3.8 or higher is installed on your computer.

+A package manager such as pip is available.

+Git is installed in case you want to clone the code directly from a repository.

+- If not, install the required Python libraries: pandas matplotlib

+# Next: Clone repository & run app

 # Documentation for the `HabitTrackerDaily` Class

 The `HabitTrackerDaily` class allows users to track their daily habits, calculate self-care scores, monitor streaks, and receive rewards based on their consistency.
 It includes methods for adding and updating daily habit entries, calculating streaks, visualizing habit data, and saving/loading data from a file.